 The first step to hiking Mount Peg is to visit the kiosk at the Gold Avenue entrance.
 Here, you’ll find a trailhead kiosk map that highlights Mount Peg’s trails and connections to other local trails.
 The most popular trail is The Summit Trail.
 It’s a moderate climb, with fairly steep land for a short section leading into a more gentle series of trails.
 The trail features benches and other places to rest during your trek.
 In total, the excursion is 2.5 miles round trip.

 Mount Peg in Woodstock, VT is part of the Woodstock Trail Network, which is a connected series of trails and sidewalks that lead to the heart of the village of Woodstock.
 There are over 30 miles of trail connected 1,000 conserved acres, all connected to one another and to downtown Woodstock.
 Trails mean so much more to the people of Woodstock than an afternoon hike.
 They are also valued as a cultural and historic resource.
 The Woodstock Trails Partnership, formed in 2004, advocates for the preservation of these trails.

 The Woodstock Trails Partnership was formed in 2004 as a coalition of local, state, and federal organizations and agencies.
 It is dedicated to exchanging the awareness, preservation, and use of a network of trails that was formed under the commission.
 The Woodstock Trail Network is a series of trails and sidewalks that connect Mount Tom, Mount Peg, and other conserved lands.

-Rest and Relax at Your GetAway Vacations Rental Home
+Rest and Relax After You Go Woodstock Hiking at Your GetAway Vacations Rental Home

 Are you in the mood for more hiking?
 Want to try mountain biking or rock climbing?
 Let us help!
 Browse our vacation packages and get ready for the adventure of a lifetime!
 Book with us today to start your trip!